-• For services this represents the removal of the employer pension contributions made by the Authority as allowed by statute and the replacement with current service costs and past service costs.
+- For services, this represents the removal of the employer pension contributions made by the Authority as allowed by statute and the replacement with current service costs and past service costs. - For financing and investment income and expenditure the net interest on the defined benefit liability is charged to the CIES.

-3. Other Differences
+3. Other Statutory Adjustments

 - For Financing and investment income and expenditure the other differences column recognises adjustments to the General Fund for the timing differences for premiums and discounts. - The charge under Taxation and non-specific grant income and expenditure represents the difference between what is chargeable under statutory regulations for council tax and NDR that was projected to be received at the start of the year and the income recognised under generally accepted accounting practices in the Code.
-This is a timing difference as any difference will be brought forward in future Surpluses or Deficits on the Collection Fund. - The Accumulated Absences Account absorbs the differences that would otherwise arise on the General Fund Balance from accruing for Compensated Absences earned but not taken in the year.
+This is a timing difference, as any difference will be brought forward in future Surpluses or Deficits on the Collection Fund. - The Accumulated Absences Account absorbs the differences that would otherwise arise on the General Fund Balance from accruing for Compensated Absences earned but not taken in the year.